-Activity Evidence that supports this approach Challenge number(s) addressed Engaging with the National Tutoring Programme to provide a blend of school led Targeted tuition for disadvantaged and non-disadvantaged pupils in Maths for a select group of disadvantaged KS4 pupils.
-This will address the gaps in 1, 2, 3, 4, intervention and online line tuition to support disadvantaged pupils across KS4.
-The majority of the pupils on the programme will be disadvantaged. their knowledge and support pupils, who are not making progress in line with their non-disadvantaged peers.
-Some disadvantaged pupils, especially Children In Care, will have 1-1 tuition to support their confidence/ gaps in their knowledge which can accelerate progress up to +5 months (EEF).
-EEF Small Group Tuition + 4 months DFE School Led tutoring guidance DFE Webinars A targeted 4 strand Literacy Programme that focuses on the development and mastery of reading skills to help disadvantaged pupils comprehend more complex texts and address vocabulary gaps.
+Activity Evidence that supports this approach Challenge number(s) addressed A targeted 4 strand Literacy Programme that focuses on the development and mastery of reading skills to help disadvantaged pupils comprehend more complex texts and address vocabulary gaps.
 Scheduled Professional Development for Teaching Assistants on using reading strategies, especially reading fluency, to support comprehension.
-The following reading comprehension strategies will be delivered and embedded in small intervention groups: • Phonics • Reading Fluency • Reciprocal reading/comprehension • Vocabulary Reading strategies have a positive impact on developing pupils' confidence, comprehension and understanding of a text and enable disadvantaged pupils to access a wider range of texts independently.
-Reading comprehension strategies Toolkit Strand EEF +6 months EEF Improving Literacy in Secondary Schools guidance.
+The following reading comprehension strategies will be delivered and embedded in small intervention groups: Phonics Reading Fluency Reciprocal reading/ comprehension Vocabulary Reading strategies have a positive impact on developing pupils' confidence, comprehension and understanding of a text and enable disadvantaged pupils to access a wider range of texts independently.
+Reading comprehension strategies Toolkit Strand EEF +6 months 1, 3, 4

+EEF Improving Literacy in Secondary Schools guidance.
 Making the best use of teaching assistants EEF guidance.
-EEF Small group tuition +4 months 1, 3, 4 A targeted Mathematics programme using White Rose Maths and SPARX Maths that focuses on the development and mastery of Mathematical skills to support disadvantaged pupils, especially SEND Pupil Premium pupils.
-The following reading Mathematical strategies will be delivered and embedded in small intervention groups; • Manipulative and representation • Strategies for solving problems • Develop motivation and independence • 4 areas of number • Mathematical vocabulary • Areas/ number 1, 3, 5

-EEF Improving Mathematics at KS2 and 3.
-EEF Small group tuition +4 months A focused, robust and engaging Careers Programme that inspires and informs pupils about the following: Post 16 choices, Pathways, careers in different sectors ranging from academic careers related to degrees, apprenticeships., T-Levels and traineeship programmes.
+EEF Small group tuition +4 months A targeted Mathematics programme using White Rose Maths and SPARX Maths that focuses on the development and mastery of Mathematical skills to support disadvantaged pupils, especially SEND Pupil Premium pupils.
+The following reading Mathematical strategies will be delivered and embedded in small intervention groups; Manipulative and representation Strategies for solving problems Develop motivation and independence 4 areas of number Mathematical vocabulary Areas/ number EEF Improving Mathematics at KS2 and 3.
+EEF Small group tuition +4 months 1, 3, 5 A focused, robust and engaging Careers Programme that inspires and informs pupils about the following: Post 16 choices, Pathways, careers in different sectors ranging from academic careers related to degrees, apprenticeships., T-Levels and traineeship programmes.
 Working with external agencies to provide pupils, especially disadvantaged pupils to know the different Pathways at Post 16.
 Progression rates to Sixth Form or another provider are high for all, especially disadvantaged pupil.
-By giving pupils the opportunity to raise aspirations and visit higher education institutions, they will be inspired to think about the higher opportunities for their future.
-GM Higher GMACS Ask Apprenticeships Post 16 Providers - Feeder Colleges The University of Oxford 9
+By giving pupils, the opportunity to raise aspirations and visit higher education institutions, they will be inspired to think about the higher opportunities for their future.
+GM Higher GMACS Ask Apprenticeships Post 16 Providers - Feeder Colleges The University of Oxford 6